xkhainguyen/ml-spec-coursera/README.md

 **Course 3: Unsupervised Learning, Recommenders, Reinforcement Learning** 🟩

 ### THIS IS MY ON-GOING REPOSITORY FOR THIS COURSE (LET'S LEARN WITH [ME](https://www.linkedin.com/in/khainx/))
 It works best with the integrated Coursera Lab (a Coursera's web-based Jupyter with private graders).
-To run it outside, please comment unused codes.
+To run it outside, please comment unused codes and dowload necessary libraries.

 *I have consulted many sources, especially on the discussion forum.
 You can use my code as a reference.
 Please ⭐ if you find it useful.*